Introduction

 To maintain its subscription to the Social Security Limited Access Death Master File, ERIC complies with the National Technical Information Service subscriber requirement to attain a third-party attestation that its systems, facilities, and procedures adequately safeguard this information.
 This process must be conducted every three years.
 It is similar to an audit and includes an extensive review and examination of all information security policies, practices, systems, facilities, and procedures relative to the handling of Social Security data.
 ERIC successfully received this attestation starting in 2017 and every three years after, as required.
 The latest attestation was in 2023.

-In 2023, ERIC successfully completed a Type 1 SOC 2 audit.
+In 2023, ERIC successfully completed its first annual SOC 2 audit.
 SOC 2 audits are intended to assure ERIC members and the public that their information is protected and secure.
 The SOC 2 audit was conducted by leading compliance assessor, A-LIGN.
 Established by the American Institute of Certified Public Accountants, the SOC 2 examination is designed for organizations of any size, regardless of industry and scope, to ensure the personal assets of their customers are protected.
-SOC 2 reports are recognized globally and affirm that a company’s infrastructure, software, people, policies, procedures, and operations have been formally reviewed.
-ERIC’s Type 1 SOC 2 report is confidential and available for review only to ERIC members.
-However, ERIC will undergo a Type 2 and Type 3 SOC 2 in 2024, which will include a publicly available report.
+SOC 2 reports are recognized around the world and affirm that a company’s infrastructure, software, people, policies, procedures, and operations have been formally reviewed.
+Because the SOC 2 Report contains information that could compromise the security of the data ERIC holds, it is confidential and available for review only to ERIC members.

 In 2021, ERIC utilized information security assessment services from the U.S. Department of Homeland Security (DHS) and the Cybersecurity and Infrastructure Security Agency (CISA).
 These included a cyber-hygiene review and an External Dependencies Assessment.
 At no time during these engagements did DHS or CISA have access to ERIC’s servers, data, or technical infrastructure.